We use volume electron microscopy to study how the anatomical "wiring" diagram of synaptic connections between neurons relates to circuit function.

 The tracing process can be continued iteratively.
 The pre- or postsynaptic partners of the seed neuron can be reconstructed, and then their partners, and so on, until the connectivity underlying a given circuit has been mapped out.
 (This mapping strategy is similar to how Web crawlers deployed by search engine companies chart the connectivity of the World Wide Web, by traversing from one Web page to the next.)
 A key output of the tracing effort is a graph, in the mathematical sense, with neurons represented by vertices and connections represented as edges.
 Pairwise and higher order connectivity patterns can be extracted from the graph and related to cell type, neural geometry, and most importantly, function: the physiological properties of the neurons in the graph, and information processing at the level of the circuit.

 The method for obtaining functional information about the neurons in a given circuit depends on the species and the specific physiological parameters of interest.
-My recent work in Clay Reid's lab at Harvard Medical School, in collaboration with other members of the lab and researchers in the Center for Brain Science at Harvard and the Pittsburgh Supercomputing Center, provides an early proof-of-principle of combined network anatomy and function in mouse primary visual cortex.
+My past work in Clay Reid's lab at Harvard Medical School (now at the Allen Brain Institute), in collaboration with other members of the lab and researchers in the Center for Brain Science at Harvard and the Pittsburgh Supercomputing Center, provides an early proof-of-principle of combined network anatomy and function in mouse primary visual cortex.
 We used in vivo two-photon calcium imaging to characterize the preferred stimulus orientations of a group of neurons in layer 2/3 of visual cortex.
 We then prepared the tissue for EM and cut serial thin sections through the cluster of physiologically characterized cells.

 Our prototype effort revealed a number of technical limitations.

 Foremost was the size of the EM-imaged volume.
 Although it was unusually large by historical standards, it was just barely big enough to contain some interesting cortical circuitry.
-My lab at Janelia has two dedicated FEI T12 electron microscopes.
-One will be used to develop a next-generation camera array; the other will be used to prototype fast sample handling.
-With these optimizations, I believe that significantly larger volumes of neural tissue (large enough, for example, to span all the cortical laminae), could be imaged in a few months' time.
-I also intend to continue collaborating to develop workflow for efficient manual and semi-automated tracing of subsets of neural circuitry contained in multi-terabyte EM image volumes.
+Currently, the lab has three dedicated FEI T12 electron microscopes.
+Two host next-generation camera arrays, which acquire data at ~6x the rate of TEMCA1; the third hosts a prototype 'autoloader' allowing for 24-7 unattended fast imaging and sample exchange.
+The goal of this infrastructure development is to allow significantly larger volumes of neural tissue (large enough, for example, to span all the cortical laminae, or the complete brain of the fruit fly or zebrafish), to be imaged in a few months' time.
+We also continue to collaborate for the development of tools for efficient manual and semi-automated tracing of subsets of neural circuitry contained in our multi-terabyte EM image volumes.

 Overall, our goal is to explore the extent to which anatomical connectivity can be related to the functional properties of a circuit.
-Although it is unlikely that an anatomical correlate can be found to all of a circuit's physiological properties (e.g., up and down states, dynamics of intrinsic oscillations, and the like), knowing the structure of a circuit's connectivity might constrain hypotheses about how it processes information, generate new hypotheses, and help guide new experimental work.
+Although it is unlikely that an anatomical correlate can be found to all of a circuit's physiological properties, knowing the structure of a circuit's connectivity will likely constrain hypotheses about how the circuit processes information, generate new hypotheses, and help guide new experimental work.